 Requirements Description Activity Installer must install a product which meets the product criteria below.

-Product criteria A refrigerated display cabinet that: achieves the high efficiency level within the meaning of Greenhouse and Energy Minimum Standards (Refrigerated Display Cabinets) Determination 2012 is listed on the Commonwealth GEMS Register at the time of the installation is listed on our Register or Products by the time VEECs are created.
+Requirements Description Product criteria A refrigerated cabinet that: is class 5 in the Greenhouse and Energy Minimum Standards (GEMS) (Refrigerated Cabinets) Determination 2020 achieves an Energy Efficiency Index below 51 within the meaning of GEMS (Refrigerated Cabinets) Determination 2020 is listed on the Commonwealth GEMS Register at the time of the installation is listed on our Register of Products by the time VEECs are created.
 Training/licensing Installers must be licensed electricians registered with Energy Safe Victoria for all units that are not plug-in units.
-Eligible environments and installation limits iness/non-residential premises - no limits Evidence VEEC assignment form completed and signed by the installer and energy consumer.
-Non-prescribed Certificate of Electrical Safety detailing the nature and type of work done if wiring work is required Invoice/ proof of purchase listing all products (brand and model) installed For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address and ABN of the installer business Product specification sheet for unit installed 'Fit-for-purpose' declaration that the work conducted meets the requirements of the VEET Act and the VEET Regulations and is fit-for-purpose.
+Eligible environments and installation limits Business/non-residential premises - no limits Note: Under section 20 of the Act, an accredited person must not create a certificate resulting from an activity if they have, or have knowledge that another person has, previously created a certificate in respect of that reduction in greenhouse gas emissions.
+The installed product must meet the requirements of the VEET Act, VEET Regulations and VEU Specifications, and be fit for purpose.
+See Appendix D for guidance on the types of installations that may be fit for purpose under this activity.
+Evidence VEEC assignment form completed and signed by the installer and energy consumer.
+Non-prescribed Certificate of Electrical Safety detailing the nature and type of work done if wiring work is required Invoice/proof of purchase listing all products (brand and model) installed For business or non-residential upgrades, the invoice for the upgrade must include: the name and address of the energy consumer the Australian Business Number/Australian Company Number (ABN/ACN) of the energy consumer (where relevant) the installation address (if different to the energy consumer) the name, address, and ABN of the installer business Product specification sheet for unit installed Geo-tagged photos showing: the installation environment before the product is installed (including existing product replaced if applicable) the installed product after installation Fit for purpose declaration that the work conducted meets the requirements of the VEET Act, VEET Regulations and VEU Specifications, and is fit for purpose.
 The declaration should also be acknowledged and signed-off by the energy consumer.